 Heat Exhaustion treatment

-Heat stroke is a life-threatening emergency due to the body’s inability to regulate its core temperature.
+Heat stroke, also called sunstroke, is a life-threatening emergency due to the body’s inability to regulate its core temperature.
 As the body’s water and salt supplies decline, its temperature rises to extreme levels to the point where brain injury and damage to other internal organs may result.

 Heat Stroke Symptoms

 Heat Stroke Treatment

 The Kore Kooler Rehab Chair relieves heat stress symptoms through a cooling process called forearm immersion.
 Many blood vessels run through your arms and hands, close to the skin’s surface, making forearm immersion cooling an excellent method to reduce your core temperature safely.

 Order the Kore Kooler Rehab Chair today!
 The Kore Kooler Shop is powered by dqeready.com.
 Your cart will open in a new window.

 Kore Kooler Rehab Chair

 Lower your body temperature through forearm immersion with this cooling chair.
 The sling construction of the chair provides a hammock effect for support and relaxation.
 The attached armrest flaps cover water reservoirs when not in use.

 Quantity of 30 replacement bags for the Kore Kooler Rehab Chair.
 Specially sized for chair’s arm reservoirs.